Yakushima/Zocalo/README.md

 From the Sourceforge README:

-his is the April, 2011 release of the Zocalo Prediction Market code.
+This is the April, 2011 release of the Zocalo Prediction Market code.

 This release is being made available to fix a bug in the RPC server.
 I broke RPC setup when I introduced Quantities and Prices.